Ponoi River Fishing

 River Transportation: Both Hovercraft and boats are used for daily transport to the fishing beats.

-Guides: The camp has no less than 12 guides, four mechanics, and four chefs, as well as many other equally important backup staff who ensure that the camp is clean and working efficiently at all times.
-All fishing guides speak English and are true professionals, teaching all disciplines of spey casting, and single-handed rod casting.
+Guides: The camp has at least 12 guides.
+All guides speak English and are true professionals, teaching all disciplines of spey casting and single-handed rod casting.

 Equipment: is not provided.
 Double-handed spey rods are the norm (14-foot for 9 wt. is perfect) floating and/or sink tip lines; flies range from double-hook traditional patterns to small tubes to skated dries, depending on water temperature and conditions.
 Chest waders and rain gear are a must.
+The Camp has a fully-stocked tackle shop with rods, reels, lines, and a huge selection of flies.
 A complete list of what to bring is included in our confirmation packet.

 Getting to Ponoi River Camp: